anfocic/rainlo/README.md

-# SmartTax API
+# Rainlo API

-A clean Laravel API backend for tax management applications, built with Laravel 12 and Sanctum for authentication.
+A clean Laravel API backend for financial management applications, built with Laravel 12 and Sanctum for authentication.

 ## Features